 A dog may be hesitant to leave, even for a treat, especially with the older ones for whom lying on the sofa has become an ingrained habit.

 Never try to wrestle or even attempt to lift a grumpy dog off your furniture.
-Instead, try some better rewards once you have him down on the ground.
+Instead, try better rewards once you have him down on the ground.

-Also, some dogs stay off the bed when their owners are around but will jump on it as soon as they leave.
+Also, some dogs stay off the bed when their owners are around but jump on it as soon as they leave.

 This hinders your progress in teaching your dog that the floor is a good place to be.